 TGay editor, before paragraph that start with “The A-PPDU Supported subfield is set to 1…” insert new paragraph:

+The Protected DMG Dual Support subfield is set to 1 to indicate that the STA supports Protected Dual of Unprotected DMG Action frames as described in 12.6.20 (Robust management frame selection procedure).
+Otherwise, it is set to 0.

 12.6.20 Robust management frame selection procedure